 A cup for beverages (not glass).

-Propane stoves and grills, for cooking food, if you are not purchasing your food.
+Propane stoves and grills, for cooking food, if you did no purchase meal tickets.
 Charcoal grills are not permitted due to strict venue rules.

 Your finest Regalia or Costumes!

 Ice chest(s) if you did not pre-puchase meal tickets.

 Any magical items you might want to bring with you: tools, crystals, divination cards

 A tent heater (the Coleman ProCat is a recommended favorite, please follow all safety instructions)